-New transportation technologies such as bike share, scooter share, and TNCs (Uber and Lyft) are operated by private mobility companies and produce unprecedented amount of data generated by their customers.
+New transportation technologies such as bike share, scooter share, and TNCs are operated by private mobility companies and produce unprecedented amount of data generated by their customers.
 The data streams contain important information for the public sector to aid in planning, policy making, and vital regulation and oversight.
 Although these companies are operating in the public right-of-way, the data is not always obtainable by the public entities.
 When entering into a public-private partnership with a mobility company, a data sharing agreement in the contract is necessary in order to obtain the data needed for planning and program oversight.
-Important data points are origin and destination of trips, time of trip, average waiting times, and number of trips.
 An example of Pinellas Suncoast Transit Authority (PSTA)'s contract with Uber can be found in Appendix D.